-Meredith Deeds is a recipe development consultant and an interim creative lead in the General Mills Kitchens.
-She’s an accomplished food writer, the author of seven cookbooks, and has been a working recipe developer and cooking instructor for over 20 years.
+Meredith Deeds is a recipe development consultant in the Kitchens of General Mills.
+She’s an accomplished food writer, the author of seven cookbooks, and has been a working recipe developer and cooking instructor for over 25 years.

 Meredith has been nominated for the prestigious James Beard award for The Big Book of Appetizers and has also written for various magazines and newspapers such as Bon Appétit, Cooking Light, Better Homes and Gardens, Chile Pepper Magazine, Prevention, Cleveland Plain Dealer and the Dallas Morning News.
 She is currently a weekly columnist for the Minneapolis Star Tribune and also writes frequently for FoodNetwork.com.